LeoJuguet/report-internship2024/report.typ

 To have a better approximation of loops, Mopsa, always unroll the first iteration of the loop.

-These statments are classic in abstract interpration so Mopsa, already have domain that handle theses statments.
+These statements are classic in abstract interpration so Mopsa, already have domain that handle theses statements.